It’s no secret that trade shows are an invaluable tool for networking, branding, lead generation, product placement, and sales.

 - Rethinking Your Automated Email Nurtures: How much of your email content is truly helpful to your readers?
 How much of it is a blatant sales push?
 As a professional yourself, it’s easy to tell when you’re being sold to over email.
 Rethinking your email strategy to be truly helpful to your readers might be the key to increasing your engagement rates.

 - Invest in a Really Helpful Newsletter: Newsletters are still an extremely effective long-term engagement strategy.
-In fact, the average open rate for email in the manufacturing space is 19.82%.
-That’s significantly higher than most visit-to-lead rates for inbound websites.
 Ask yourself: Is there an insightful, non-salesy, industry newsletter for your niche?
 If not, you can fill that gap with thoughtfully-curated content every quarter.

-- Cleaning Up Your Contact Database: to make sure your email sending score is meeting industry standards for manufacturing.
+- Cleaning Up Your Contact Database: to make sure your email sending score is meeting industry standards.
 Start by removing anyone who has unsubscribed from your content or has hard bounced.

 8. Refresh Your Current Sales and Marketing Materials